authgear/authgear-server/docs/specs/billing.md

 ### Switch plan

-When the developer switches plan, the portal does the following:
+When the developer switches plan, the following steps are taken:

-- Update the Stripe Subscription Item's underlying Stripe Prices.
+- Let SetA be (the set of old Prices - the set of new Prices)
+- Mark the SubscriptionItem whose price is in SetA as [deleted](https://stripe.com/docs/api/subscriptions/update#update_subscription-items-deleted).
+Set [clear_usage](https://stripe.com/docs/api/subscriptions/update#update_subscription-items-clear_usage) according to [Clear usage rule](#clear-usage-rule)
+- Let SetB be (the set of new Prices - the set of old Prices)
-- Update the plan of the app.
+- Add the price in SetB to the subscription.

-Fixed Standard Price is subject to proration.
+> Fixed Price is subject to proration.
-However, metered usage is billed using the updated price.
+> Usage Price is billed using the updated price.
 Therefore, if the prices are different, the developer could pay more or less.

 See https://stripe.com/docs/billing/subscriptions/upgrade-downgrade